-In April 2003, the Trotwood Police Department earned its initial national accreditation award from the Commission on Accreditation for Law Enforcement Agencies (CALEA), and joined an elite group of less than 1,000 departments nationwide by achieving this Accreditation award status.
-Communities with accredited agencies benefit through the following ways:
+In April 2003, the Trotwood Police Department joined an elite group of less than 1,000 departments nationwide and earned its initial national accreditation award from the Commission on Accreditation for Law Enforcement Agencies (CALEA).

 These standards help law enforcement agencies: